Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Methods of communication.
 - [ ] The way the Scrum Team does Sprint Planning.
-- [ ] Skills needed to improve the Development Team’s ability to deliver.
+- [ ] Skills needed to improve the Development Team's ability to deliver.
 - [ ] Its Definition of "done".
 - [x] All of the above.